Natural Live Edge Wood Slabs

 Our Milling Process

 At Dueling Maples, we thoroughly enjoy being able to uncover the natural beauty within each hardwood log.
-We have developed relationships with nearby arborists and tree services that allow our business receive local tree logs.
-Each tree milled in our yard was brought down by a tree service due to issues such as potential hazard, storm damage, disease, death or new construction.
+We have developed relationships with nearby arborists and tree services that allow our business receive local logs.
+Each one milled in our yard was brought down by a tree service due to issues such as potential hazard, storm damage, disease, death or new construction.
 Dueling Maples does not pay for local trees to be harvested specifically for our use.
 We understand and value the role trees play in a balanced environment.
 We believe we have a responsibility to be responsible stewards of our local resources.

 Our Drying Process